Work graphs API – compute rasterizer learning sample

 Split

-This is the node which amplifies bounding boxes.
-We start a dispatch-grid as large as the calculated sub-division, but share the encompassing origin bounding box and the triangle’s parameters.
-It’s also of Broadcasting type.
+This is the node which amplifies bounding boxes, we start a dispatch-grid as large as the calculated sub-division, but share the encompassing origin bounding box and the triangle’s parameters, it’s also of Broadcasting type.

 [Shader("node")]